lechum2/lechum2.github.io/index.md

 1,5 year as a **C++ developer**.
 Maintenance and development of business application server and client application with interface in Qt.

 ## Certification
+`May 2025` Salesforce Certified Development Lifecycle and Deployment Architect

 `Nov 2022` Salesforce Certified Platform Developer II

 `Oct 2018` Salesforce Certified Platform Developer I